ElegantEngineeringTech/laravel-media/README.md

 -   `MediaConversionVideo`: This conversion optimizes, resizes, or converts any video using `pbmedia/laravel-ffmpeg`.
 -   `MediaConversionAudio`: This conversion optimizes, resizes, converts or extract any audio using `pbmedia/laravel-ffmpeg`.
 -   `MediaConversionPoster`: This conversion extracts a poster using `pbmedia/laravel-ffmpeg`.
+-   `MediaConversionPdfPreview`: This conversion extracts an image from the PDF using `spatie/pdf-to-image`.
+-   `MediaConversionSpritesheet`: This conversion extracts a spritesheet from the video using `pbmedia/laravel-ffmpeg`.

 ```php
 namespace App\Models;